wehlutyk/thesis/content/3-gistr-4-results.md

 ![Number of letters](images/gistr-computed/exp_3/feature-branchevo-letters_count.png)

-Evolution of average sentence features as a function of depth in the branch, with 95% confidence intervals based on Student's $t$-distribution.
+Evolution of average utterance features as a function of depth in the branch, with 95% confidence intervals based on Student's $t$-distribution (considering each utterance as an independent measure).
 </div>